Leeman92/devtools-dashboard/README.md

 ## Contributing

-1. Follow the coding standards defined in `.cursorrules`
+1. Follow the full-stack coding standards defined in `.cursorrules`
+2. Use Docker-based development workflow (no local dependencies required)
-2. Use semantic versioning for releases
+3. Use semantic versioning for releases
-3. All code must pass tests and security scans
+4. All code must pass tests and security scans (both backend and frontend)
-4. Secrets must be managed through Vault
+5. Secrets must be managed through Vault
-5. Follow the DevOps best practices outlined in the project rules
+6. Follow the DevOps and frontend best practices outlined in the project rules
+7. Ensure TypeScript strict mode compliance and accessibility standards
+8. Test responsive design on multiple screen sizes

 ## License